khaors/geocompr/main.md

 This way we introduce statistical supervised modeling in R which provides the required skill set for doing spatial CV and additionally contributes to a better grasp on the **mlr** approach introduced later on.
 Usually, we model the response variable as a function of predictors.
 Therefore, modeling functions in R such as `lm`, `glm` and many more use the so-called formula interface.
-Let's put this into practice by modeling the landslide occurrence as a function of terrain attributes.
+We put this into practice by modeling the landslide occurrence as a function of terrain attributes.
 Since our response (landslide occurrence) belongs to the binary category, we use a binomial generalized linear model instead of a simple linear model which would expect a normally distributed numeric response variable.